PonjevicDino/PonKo-PCO/Teamfolder/project/README.md

 ### Step 7: Getting the GPS position and showing it on the map
 Getting the GPS position was easy, because it is as simple as one line of code. - But the hard part was the projection to the map.
 We knew two important values - the center lat/lon of the map and the gps lat/lon.
 "But by how much has the point to move from the center, if the position changes".
-Mathematically, we were not able to solve this in a reasonable amount of time, becuase the map was projected with the
+Mathematically, we were not able to solve this in a reasonable amount of time, because the map was projected with the
 Mercator type.
 Simplified - it is smaller near the equator and bigger near the earths poles.

 To solve the problem we just opened the game and went "out of map".
 At this point, we knew the difference between that GPS position and the